-Woosmap is a Local Search Engine as a Service, which helps developers and marketers to add a local approach to the customer journey.
-Our contributions are focused on the knowledge of the geographic profile of your website visitors and linking them to your point of sale.
+Woosmap is a Location-based Search Platform, which helps developers adding a local approach to the customer journey.
 We’re here to help you become an expert in the local aspect of your customers, ready to get started?

 Before You Start

 Let’s begin with a few helpful things to know.

 - If you need more help, please don’t hesitate to reach out to us via the chatbox or through the contact page.

 - https://console-guide.woosmap.com/ will guide you to take control of the Woosmap Console.